iVideoGameBoss/ComfyUI-LatentSync-Node/README.md

 # ComfyUI-LatentSync-Node - High-Resolution Lip-Sync

+## Inspired by Innovation:

+`ComfyUI-LatentSync-Node` builds upon the groundwork laid by  [ComfyUI-LatentSyncWrapper](https://github.com/ShmuelRonen/ComfyUI-LatentSyncWrapper), itself a brilliant implementation of the groundbreaking [LatentSync](https://github.com/bytedance/LatentSync) code, adapted for the world of [ComfyUI](https://github.com/comfyanonymous/ComfyUI) on Windows.
+We've taken that inspiration and pushed it further to give you the power you crave with high resolution output.

 ## 👄 Unleash the Power of Speech: Your Dreams, Now in Sync with Reality!

 Tired of boring A.I. characters that can't speak and lifeless A.I. videos?
 Prepare to witness a revolution in digital expression!  **ComfyUI-LatentSync-Node** is here to empower *you* to bring your wildest creative visions to life, right on your local machine.